AdamCraven/AdamCraven.github.io/_posts/2015-03-20-increasing-performance-on-large-angular-apps.markdown

     <img src="{{ site.url }}/images/fng-directives/scope-full-digest.gif" alt="Scope tree">
 </figure>

-As they work that same way as the exisitng ng-event directives, they are a drop-in replacement.
+As they work that same way as the existing ng-event directives, they can be dropped in and used as a replacement.
+That means all ng-keydowns can be converted to fng-keydowns, and so forth.